gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

-View the company profile of the seller account.
+This API allows to view the company profile of the seller account.

 *Returned Response:*